Robert Gillespie, area head

 Post-Baccalaureate Licensure in Music Education

-This non-degree program is designed for music graduates (BM, BA) who wish to obtain a license to teach choral, general, and/or instrumental music in Ohio public schools, pre-K through 12.
+This non-degree program is designed for music graduates (BM, BA) who wish to obtain a license to teach choral, general, and/or instrumental music in Ohio public schools, pre-K—12.
 The program also is required for BA and BM graduates who wish to pursue a master’s degree in music education.
-Program completion generally takes two years.

-Students interested in exploring this option should review the curricular requirements then submit an undergraduate transcript, autobiographical writing statement, and audition CD or DVD to Dr. Catherine Jarjisian, Acting Head, Music Education Area, OSU School of Music, 1866 College, Columbus, OH 43210.
+Students interested in exploring this option should review the Curricular Requirements for Post-Baccalaureate Licensure [pdf] then submit the Post-Baccalaureate Licensure Program application [pdf] along with an undergraduate transcript, an autobiographical written statement, and audition CD or DVD to Dr. Robert Gillespie, Area Head of Music Education, c/o Undergraduate Studies, Ohio State School of Music, 1866 College Road, Columbus, OH 43210.
 An on-campus interview follows review of the admission materials.

-Once admitted into the BME degree program, the post-baccalaureate student will proceed to take any courses from the first four semesters of the undergraduate music education curriculum not already completed, accumulate the necessary field-experience hours, and make application for Professional Standing.
-Professional Standing is prerequisite to eligibility for courses numbered at the 4570 level and higher.
+Once admitted into the BME degree program, the post-baccalaureate student will proceed to (1) take any courses from the first four semesters of the undergraduate music education curriculum not already completed, (2) accumulate the necessary field-experience hours, and (3) make application for Professional Standing (see above).

 Once all requirements have been met and application made, the music education area head will recommend licensure to the College of Education and Human Ecology, the official university agent recognized by the Ohio Department of Education.